ArianaProjects/prisma-nestjs-crud-generator/README.md

 ## **Intro**

 Prisma Code Generator CRUD Generator from the Prisma Schema for NestJs with most used Decorator for Entities and DTOs and controllers.
-This Generator generates the following files for each Model
+This generator works with PostgreSQL.
+This Generator generates the following files for each Model.

 1. Module
 2. Controller